 Before starting this exercise, you should have had a brief introduction to using RStudio – Introduction to RStudio.
 You should also have also completed the workshop exercises for Exploring Data.
 If not, take a look these earlier worksheets before continuing.

-Now, you load tidyverse and you load the income data frame, by adding the following commands to your R script, and using CTRL+ENTER to run each command in turn:
+Now, you load tidyverse and you load the income data frame, by adding the following comments and commands to your R script, and using CTRL+ENTER to run each command in turn:

 As a reminder, here’s what each of the columns in the income data frame contain: